-NOTE 1: This property is named deviceId for historical reasons but it does not return a permanent identifier for the device.

-Returns either a string representing a distinctive identifier that is unique for the combination of the terminal and the HTML document origin or a status code.
-The distinctive identifier shall use a character set that is restricted to alphanumeric characters and the hyphen.
-The status code shall be a number preceded by the '#' character.

-Valid status codes are:

-Status code Description #1 The terminal is configured to request explicit user approval for this application.
-The application may call requestAccessToDistinctiveIdentifier to obtain such approval even if this method has previously been called and the user did not grant access. #2 Access to the distinctive identifier is denied explicitly by the user following a previous call by the application to requestAccessToDistinctiveIdentifier.
+1: This property is r for the device. named deviceId for historical reasons but it does not return a permanent ident ML document origin esenting a distinctive identifier that is unique for the combination of the terr or a status code.
+The distinctive identifier shall use a character set that is and the hyphen.
+The status code shall be a number preceded by the '#' c restri status codes are: Status code Description i #1 The terminal is configured to request explicit user approval for this application.
+The application may call 1 requestAccessToDistinctiveIdentifier to obtain such approval i even if this method has previously been called and the user did not grant access. i #2 Access to the distinctive identifier is denied explicitly by the user following a previous call by the application to 1 requestAccessToDistinctiveIdentifier.
 Further calls to requestAccessToDistinctiveIdentifier do not result in the user being asked again for approval.
-This is for use by terminals that restrict the number of times that an application may call this method. #3 Access to the distinctive identifier is denied in accordance with the user option setting - see clause 12.1.5). #4 Access to the distinctive identifier is denied by the terminal manufacturer, e.g. because the application provider and the terminal manufacturer have not entered into a suitable agreement covering such access. #5 Access to the distinctive identifier is denied as the application has not yet been activated.
+This is for use by terminals that i restrict the number of times that an application may call this method. i #3 Access to the distinctive identifier is denied in accordance with the user option setting - see clause 12.1.5). #4 Access to the distinctive identifier is denied by the terminal manufacturer, e.g. because the application provider and the terminal manufacturer have not entered into a suitable agreement covering such access. #5 Access to the distinctive identifier is denied as the application has not yet been activated.
+I requestAcces ssToDistinctiveIdentifier(function callback) Description Calls the callback with true as the first argument if the deviceId property contains a distinctive identifier, otherwise calls the callback with false as the first argument.
+This callback takes place either immediately or after a user interaction according to the following rules.
+Calls to this method while a callback is outstanding shall be ignored.
+If this method is supported, the terminal shall provide some native UI that requests the user to grant access to the distinctive identifier for the calling application.
+The terminal may persistently store the user response between invocations of the application.
+If the deviceId property contains the value "#1", the terminal shall display this native UI when this method is called.
+The callback shall be called only after the UI is removed and the argument shall reflect the updated state of the deviceId property following the interaction with the user.
+This method call shall not block while the UI is displayed.
+If the deviceId property contains a different status code, the terminal shall not display the native UI and shall immediately call the callback with false as the first argument.
+If the deviceId property already contains a distinctive identifier, the terminal shall not display the native UI and shall immediately call the callback with true as the first argument.